-Sustainable ASLA documents ASLA’s full commitment to promote sustainable design practices through program initiatives and day-to-day operations.
+Sustainable ASLA documents the American Society of Landscape Architects' full commitment to promote sustainable design practices through program initiatives and day-to-day operations, including as a member of the Smarter DC Challenge.
 Here are some of the ways we practice what we preach:

 The Sustainable Sites Initiative